1technophile/OpenMQTTGateway/docs/use/ble.md

 `{"id":"1de4b189115e45f6b44e509352269977","mac_type":1,"rssi":-78,"distance":7.85288,"brand":"GENERIC","model":"iBeacon","model_id":"IBEACON","mfid":"4c00","uuid":"1de4b189115e45f6b44e509352269977","major":0,"minor":0,"txpower":-66,"mac":"60:87:57:4C:9B:C2"}`
 Note: the MAC address is put in "mac" field.

-## Setting if the gateway uses iBeacon UUID as topic, instead of (random) MAC address
+## Setting if the gateway uses iBeacon UUID as topic, instead of (random) MAC address (default: false)

 By default, iBeacon are published like other devices, using a topic based on the MAC address of the sender.
 But modern phones randomize their Bluetooth MAC address making it difficult to track iBeacon.